 Active Updating Model

 Equation (1) represents the active updating model.
 The respondent forms her answer by starting with what she said last time (yit-1) and then incorporating any new considerations (νit).
 There is no need to remember responses from even earlier time points (e.g., yit-2) because this information gets folded into the updated response each time.
 Formally, Equation (1) is a Markov model, where future states depend entirely on the current state.
 This formal property, and this active updating model generally, is often assumed to underlie data generation in studies of change in and reliability of repeated survey measures (Alwin 2007; Krosnick and Alwin 1989; Hout and Hastings 2016).
+Concerns about panel conditioning, in which a person’s participation in a survey influences subsequent answer choices, either by changing an individual’s actual behavior or altering how they respond to the survey without changing behavior, also imply some sort of active updating on the part of the respondent (Warren and Halpern-Manners 2012; ).

 More informally, this AUM posits an agent that is updating her views in the face of social experience.
 There are formal Bayesian ways of modeling updating, but we need not rely on any assumptions of rationality, optimality, or conscious thought for this basic process to apply.
 Following Gross’s (2009, 367) pragmatist account, we could instead regard this model as consistent with an “active and creative relation to the world” that “lead[s] actors to see themselves in new ways, to value different kinds of goods, and to become attached to problem solutions that they could not have imagined previously.”